 Anesthesia makes you unable to feel pain for a period of time.
 Depending on the type and extent of the operation, you may get drugs to make you sleep, too.
 In some cases, you may have a choice as to which type of anesthesia you prefer.

 Your throat may be sore for a while if you had an endotracheal (ET) tube.
 You might also have tube (called a Foley catheter) draining urine from your bladder into a bag.
-This may be taken out soon after surgery, but may need to be put back in if you have trouble urinating on your own.
+This is usually taken out as soon as possible after surgery to prevent infection..

 You may have a tube or tubes (called drains) coming out of the surgical opening in your skin.
 Drains allow the excess fluid that collects at the surgery site to leave the body.
-Your doctor will probably take them out once they stop collecting fluid, usually a few days after the operation.
-This might be done while you’re still in the hospital or later at the doctor’s office.
+Your doctor will take them out as soon as possible when they stop collecting fluid, depending on the type of surgery you had.

-You may not feel like eating or drinking, but this is an important part of the recovery process.
+You may not feel like eating or drinking after surgery, but this is an important part of the recovery process.
 Your health care team may start you out with ice chips or clear liquids.
-They will check that you are passing urine normally and may want to measure the amount of urine you make by having you go in a special container.
+If you have a catheter collecting your urine, they will check that you are passing urine normally after they take it out.
+They may want to measure the amount of urine you make by having you go in a special container.

 The stomach and intestines (digestive tract) is one of the last parts of the body to recover from the drugs used during surgery.
 You’ll need to have signs of stomach and bowel activity before you’ll be allowed to eat.
 Along with checking your surgical wound and other parts of your body, your doctor or nurse will listen for bowel sounds in your belly and will ask if you have passed gas.
 These are signs that your digestive tract is starting to work normally again.
 You will probably be on a clear liquid diet until this happens.
 Once it does, you may get to try solid foods.

 Your health care team will probably try to have you move around as soon as possible after surgery.
-They may even have you out of bed and walking the same day.
-While this may be hard at first, it helps speed your recovery by getting your digestive tract moving.
-It also helps your circulation and helps prevent blood clots from forming in your legs.
-Again, be sure to let your team know if you’re having a lot of pain, so they can give you medicine to control it.
+Sometimes they will even have you walk or go to physical therapy the same day or next day.
+While moving around or getting used to the devices may be hard at first, these things help speed your recovery by getting your digestive tract moving, helps your circulation, and helps prevent blood clots.
+Again, be sure to let your team know if you’re having pain that is affecting your activity, so they can give you medicine to control it.

 Your team may also encourage you to do deep breathing exercises.
+You might have a device called a spirometer that you will need to use.
 This helps fully inflate your lungs and reduces the risk of lung infection (pneumonia).

-Before leaving, be sure that you understand these things:
+Before you are discharged, be sure that you understand these things:

 At this time, you’re probably more in tune with your body than you’ve ever been in your life.
 You notice every physical change.
 Don’t take any physical symptoms you may have lightly.
 Be sure you know how to contact your health care team members after hours and on weekends and holidays.

-Some surgery side effects are fleeting and minor, but others may be a sign of serious problems.
-You should not be the judge.
+Some surgery side effects may come and go quickly, but others may be a sign of serious problems.
 Tell your doctor or nurse right away if you suffer from any of the following symptoms after surgery: